andrewlu000/personal_website/content/music/_index.md

 # Top 100
 A collection of all my favorite music of all time, in no particular order.
+Divided by genre for easier organization.

 ## Electronic